kalamuna/kalapress/README.md

 *Example of a Medium bottom margin being applied to a block.
 Note: Some blocks only support top and bottom margins.*

 We have added four presets: X-Small, Small, Medium, and Large.
-Spacing sizes can be adjusted in theme.json under settings.spacing.spacingSizes.
+Spacing sizes can be adjusted in `theme.json` under `settings.spacing.spacingSizes`.

 Some of the sizes have been added using `clamp()` so that they are responsive.
 More information about the `clamp()` function: [clamp() - CSS: Cascading Style Sheets | MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp).
 When entering new size values, it's recommended to use `rem` for the units.